 Highly migratory species such as common thresher shark travel throughout large areas of the Pacific and are harvested by many nations.
 Effective conservation and management of this resource and fisheries that catch this species are not possible without international cooperation and strong domestic fishery management.
 There are no international management measures in place that are specific to common thresher sharks.
 The United States participates in bilateral meetings regarding shark management and research with Japan, Spain, Taiwan, the European Union, Canada, China, and Mexico.
 The United States is also an active member of the two international fisheries management organizations operating in the Pacific, the Inter-American Tropical Tuna Commission and the Western and Central Pacific Fisheries Commission .
 Both organizations have passed shark conservation and management measures that combat shark finning practices and encourage further research and periodic stock assessment efforts of sharks.

-- Commercial fishermen must have a permit to fish for highly migratory species and must maintain logbooks documenting their catch.
+- Commercial fishermen must have a permit to fish for highly migratory species, including thresher sharks, and must maintain logbooks documenting their catch.

 - Two areas are closed seasonally to drift gillnetters to protect endangered leatherback and loggerhead turtles.
 Drift gillnetting is also prohibited within 3 miles of the coast where shark pups reside.

-- An annual commercial harvest guideline for thresher sharks (a harvest guideline is a general objective for how much should be caught every year).
+- There is an annual commercial harvest guideline, a general objective for how much thresher shark should be caught each year.

 - Fishermen are required to take a training course on safe handling and release of protected species.

-- Mandatory placement (about 20 percent coverage) of at-sea observers on commercial drift gillnet vessels to monitor catch and fishing effort.
+- Mandatory placement (about 20 percent coverage) of at-sea observers on commercial drift gillnet vessels to monitor catch, bycatch, and fishing effort.

-No specific management measures apply to this species, as they’re only occasionally harvested incidentally in the longline fishery for swordfish.
+No specific management measures apply to this species in the Pacific Islands, as they’re only occasionally harvested incidentally in the longline fishery for swordfish.
 This fishery is regulated through area closures, gear restrictions, fishing permits, reporting and observer requirements, and limits on catch and fishing effort.

 Common thresher shark has a mild flavor.
 It’s firm, dense, and meat-like in texture.
 Raw thresher shark is white to tan with a pink blood line.